gabenespoli/entrainment/README.md

 ## MATLAB

-These scripts were written using MATLAB R2017a and EEGLAB 14.1.1.
+These scripts were written using MATLAB R2017a, EEGLAB 14.1.1, and MIDI Toolbox 1.1.